infrawatch/collectd-sensubility/README.md

 for check execution requests from Sensu server.
 Sensubility then executes the requested command and reports the result back to proper channel in RabbitMQ message bus.

-## Features left to implement
-  - implement AMQP-1.0 connection to be able to report results to STF server side

 ## Installation

 ### From source